 Unfortunately, the ill effects of being seated don't only exist in the short term.
 Recent studies have found that sitting for long periods is linked with some types of cancers and heart disease and can contribute to diabetes, kidney and liver problems.
 In fact, researchers have worked out that, worldwide, inactivity causes about 9% of premature deaths a year.
 That's over 5 million people.

 The answer is - Yes if you sit a lot!!

 Use height-adjustable desk so you can stand and continue working.

 Exercise more during the workday: walking, running, stretching, yoga, etc..

 If you don't have much time you can use treadmill.Some users even use it while working on the computer, but it requires a special height-adjustable table.

 Do breaks often.
-Try to use a pomodoro technique.
+Try to use a pomodoro technique (What is meant by pomodoro technique).
 It will remind you to do breaks.
 I use the following rule and schedule it in the morning.
 I do 4 exercise block 10 minutes each: They're rather short, but very effective if you do it daily.
 It boosts energy to continue working.